Pictured above is the St. Andrew's flag. To learn the history of St. Andrew's cross visit this website.

 Memoirs of Thomas Fletcher Royal

-The first section, "A History of St. Andrew's Traditional Episcopal Church", was written by Father Paul Habliston in 1990 and covers the years from 1853 to 1937.
+The first section, "A History of St. Andrew's Traditional Episcopal Church", was written by The Reverend Paul J. Habliston in 1990 and covers the years from 1853 to 1937.

 In its earliest years the church was truly a community church, since it served the Presbyterians on alternate Sundays, the Baptists and Christians as well as various itinerant preachers and circuit riders.
 About 25 years later the Presbyterians built their own house of worship.
 The first musical instrument was a rosewood melodeon.
 It is presently exhibited as at the Jacksonville Museum.
 The Bible last used in the church was given by the young men of Jacksonville in 1877.